 Do not place the charcoals straight into the container.
 First, pour the charcoals in a paper or plastic bag for additional protection from moisture before placing them in the container.

 Step 3: Place The Container In The Right Place

-Once the charcoals are inside the container, close the lid of the container and make sure that it is airtight.
+Once the charcoals are inside the container, close the lid and ensure that it is airtight.

 Place the container in a cool dry place, preferably in the basement, garage, or under a shaded area.

-There are many containers that you can use for storing charcoal just as long as the container you choose is airtight and does not have any moisture in it.
+You can use many containers for storing charcoal just as long as the container you choose is airtight and does not have any moisture in it.

 Best Charcoal Storage Containers